 These are just some of the monetization methods you can apply.

-Wanna find out how YOU can make at least $1000 a month online selling your online courses and programs with your blog?
+Wanna find out how YOU can make a full-time income online selling your knowledge through your blog?

-In this email course, I will share with you EXACTLY what I did to take my blog from ZERO to $100 A day in less than 6 months!
+In this email course, I will share with you EXACTLY what I did to take my blog from ZERO to a full-time income in less than 6 months!

 Now, you need to understand that you could create the best course or program for your audience, but you would not make any sales if your audience are not willing to pay for what you offer.